 Subpoenas are court orders compelling individuals to testify in a legal proceeding or supply relevant evidence, such as documents.

 Divorce papers comprise various documents related to the dissolution of a marriage, including the initial petition, response, and any accompanying financial disclosures.
-Ask for paralegal divorce services if you need help.
+The cost to serve divorce papers will depend primarily on the location of the defending spouse.

 An eviction notice is a legal document informing a tenant of a landlord’s intention to terminate their tenancy and regain possession of the property.